bulletmark/md-link-checker/README.md

 checks each link in the file for validity.
 If no file is specified then it defaults to checking `README.md` in the current directory.
-URL network fetches can be slow so they are checked simultaneously, doing a maximum 10 in parallel by default but you can change that using the `-p/--parallel-url-checks` option.
+URL network fetches can be slow so they are checked simultaneously, doing a maximum 10 in parallel (by default but you can change that using the `-p/--parallel-url-checks` option).
+If you specify multiple files then all URLs across all files are extracted at the start so only unique URLs are checked and network fetches are minimised.
 There are a number of similar utilities available so why did I create another one?
 Well, all those that I tried didn't work!

 E.g. check links in the `README.md` file in the current directory: